-When a dental filling falls out, it can be a shocking and disorienting experience, not to mention painful one.
+A dental filling falling out can be a shocking and disorienting experience, not to mention painful one.
 Taking the time to learn how to handle this type of situation should it happen can help relieve your fears and reduce any pain or discomfort you may be feeling as a result of the filling falling out.

 Why Dental Fillings Fall Out

 There are a few reasons why dental fillings may fall out.
-Some of the reasons why a dental filling falls out include:
+Some of the reasons why a dental filling falling out include:

 - Tooth decay that has continued to spread underneath the filling which changes the shape of your tooth